Spinal Cord Injury Attorney

 - Assistive devices: These are used to improve the quality of life and help the injured person become more independent.
 They include modern wheelchairs, voice-activated computer devices, electrical stimulation devices, and neural prostheses.

-If you or a loved one has been injured, please contact the attorneys at Van Dorn, Curtiss & Rousseau, PLLC at (603) 556-4148 today for your free consultation.
+If you or a loved one has been injured, please contact the attorneys at Van Dorn, Curtiss, Rousseau & Ross, PLLC at (603) 556-4148 today for your free consultation.
 You may also reach us by completing our online form.
-Our personal injury attorneys serve clients throughout Vermont and our home state of New Hampshire, including the communities of Nashua, Concord, and Manchester.
+Our injury attorneys serve clients throughout Vermont and our home state of New Hampshire, including the communities of Nashua, Concord, and Manchester.